Friday, December 20, 2013

 Interview with Gina Leigh Duncan

-Monika: Today it is my pleasure and honor to interview Gina Leigh Duncan, a successful businesswoman, transgender advocate, and activist, President of Orlando's Gay Chamber of Commerce, a former candidate for Commissioner of Orange County, Florida, a senior manager at Wells Fargo, an American multinational banking and financial services company, and currently on the Board of Directors of Equality Florida.
-Hello Gina!
+Monika: oday, I have the absolute pleasure of speaking with Gina Leigh Duncan—an accomplished businesswoman, fierce transgender advocate, and all-around powerhouse!
+She has worn many hats: President of Orlando’s Gay Chamber of Commerce, former candidate for Commissioner of Orange County, Florida, senior manager at Wells Fargo, and currently, a Board Member at Equality Florida.
+Gina, welcome!

 Gina: Hello, Monika, so nice to talk to you.

-Monika: You are very active in politics.
-Do you think transgender women can make a difference in politics?
+Monika: You’re a force in politics!
+Do you think transgender women can truly shake things up and make a real impact in the political world?

 Gina: I do.
 While I think it critically important that we know the issues, have solutions, can be great communicators to motivate our constituents, we also bring an inherent acceptance of being transgender by gaining someone’s vote.
 We have an extra layer of objection to overcome.
 We might align with a voter in every area, yet they do not understand transgender people.
 I felt I just had to work that much harder and be that much sharper on the issues.
 Once in office, that thinking would continue with me.
 Work harder, be sharper, never let being transgender be an issue.
 Let it be an asset.
 I would want to use my office as a platform to educate people on what it means to be transgender.